taccho18/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 SMS are used throughout the platform for various features like [two-factor authentication](/users-guide/administration#tfa) and user notifications, for example, on alarms.
 By providing your credentials you enable platform features that utilize SMS services.

->**Requirements** You need the following permissions:
+>**Requirements** ROLES & PERMISSIONS:
-- To see the **SMS provider** page: READ rights for the permission category "SMS"
+- To see the **SMS provider** page: Permission type "SMS" with permission level READ
-- To modify the **SMS provider** configuration: ADMIN rights for the permission category "SMS"
+- To modify the **SMS provider** configuration: Permission type "SMS" with permission level ADMIN

 #### To enter SMS provider credentials